jasonaik/triatomic-analyzer/README.md

 ## Usage

 Running the script as is will trigger an input interactively in which the user can choose H2O or H2S.
-The threshold is set to a default of 0.015.
+The threshold of the fitted values used to determine the vibrational frequencies is set to a default of 0.015.
 This value can be changed by using flags.

 ### Using flags

 $ python h2x-analyzer.py -molecule H2O -threshold 0.01

 Equilibrium Energy: -76.024 Hartrees

 Equilibrium Bond Length: 0.950 Å

 Equilibrium Bond Angle: 105.0°

 Symmetric Stretch Frequency: 3754 cm⁻¹

 Bending Mode Frequency: 1551 cm⁻¹

 ![Energy surface plot](readme-images/energy-surface-plot.png)